kkuba91/uModbus/README.md

 #### Main point:

-- bridge between TCP/serial (Modbus) and data on PC oriented as object (message frames as lists in general on python side)
+- bridge between Modbus (TCP/serial) and data oriented objects on PC (in general, the lists, in python script)

 #### Minor points: